 The Professional Educator Licensing and Standards Board must make application forms available to sites interested in developing or expanding a mentorship program.
-A school district, a group of school districts, or a coalition of districts, teachers and teacher education institutions; or a coalition of schools, teachers, or nonlicensed educators may apply for a teacher mentorship program grant.
+A school district; a group of school districts; a coalition of districts, teachers, and teacher education institutions; or a coalition of schools, teachers, or nonlicensed educators may apply for a program grant.
 The Professional Educator Licensing and Standards Board, in consultation with the teacher mentoring task force, must approve or disapprove the applications.
-To the extent possible, the approved applications must reflect effective mentoring components, include a variety of coalitions and be geographically distributed throughout the state.
+To the extent possible, the approved applications must reflect effective mentoring, professional development, and retention components, and be geographically distributed throughout the state.
 The Professional Educator Licensing and Standards Board must encourage the selected sites to consider the use of its assessment procedures.

 At a minimum, applicants for grants under subdivision 2 must express commitment to:

 (1) allow staff participation;